SQ4007-2025/website/notes/notes_2.md

   Notice the semicolon and `\n` have been restored.

-## Header Files and CS50 Manual Pages
+## Header Files and C Manual Pages

 * The statement at the start of the code `#include <stdio.h>` is a very special command that tells the compile that you want to use the capabilities of a *library* called `stdio.h`, a *header file*.
 This allows you, among many other things, to utilize the `printf` function.
 * A *library* is a collection of code created by someone.
 Libraries are collections of pre-written code and functions that others have written in the past that we can utilize in our code.
 * You can read about all the capabilities of this library on the [Manual Pages](https://manual.cs50.io).
-The Manual Pages provide a means by which to better understand what various commands do and how they function.
+The Manual Pages provide a means by which to learn what various commands do and how they function.
 * It turns out that CS50 has its own library called `cs50.h`.
 There are numerous functions that are included that provide *training wheels* while you get started in C:

   ```